dlangdon1/Web-Scraping-using-BeautifulSoup-and-Scrapy/README.md

-# Web Scraping in Python
+# Web Scraping using BeautifulSoup and Scrapy
 Web Scraping in Python with Beautifulsoup and Selenium.

 ## Description